-- In the Earthsea Trilogy, the Master Namer of Roke, Kurremkarmerruk, lives in a tower some way from the School.
+- In the Earthsea series, the Master Namer of Roke, Kurremkarmerruk, lives in a tower some way from the School.

 - In The Hero and the Crown, the bad mage has a very very very tall tower.
 The good one has a one story longhouse/mansion.

 - In Mercedes Lackey's The Black Gryphon, it's implied that Urtho, the Big Good Mage of Silence, has owned several towers in his career, as he reminisces fondly about his first one.
 His current incarnation, as portrayed in the chapter 6 illustration, is an elaborate and flowing creation with several interconnected spires.